NightlyEngine/NightlyEngine/README.md

 Follow these steps to build Nightly from source:

 - Clone the repo: `git clone https://github.com/Futureblur/NightlyEngine.git`
+- Go to the engine directory: `cd NightlyEngine`
 - Install all the submodules: `git submodule update --init`

 After that, follow the specific instructions for your OS down below.